diwashrestha/road_quality_detector/README.md

 4. The predicted road quality class will be displayed on the right side along with the image where the prediction is drawn.

 Note: Make sure to provide the correct path to the pre-trained model file in the `road_quality_classifier.py` file.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).